Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 2. Substitutions And Additions

-3. How To Make This Creamy Bowtie Pasta Recipe
+3. How To Make This Bowtie Pasta Recipe

 4. How To Serve

-Delicious pasta dishes are one of life’s greatest pleasures, and this creamy bowtie pasta is certain to be a delight for your taste buds!
-From the al dente texture of perfectly cooked bowtie noodles to the rich and flavorful cream sauce and tender chicken, this dish will tantalize you with its comfort-food goodness.
+Delicious pasta dishes are one of life’s greatest pleasures, and this irresistible bowtie pasta is certain to become a favorite.
+From the texture of perfectly cooked noodles to the rich and flavorful cream sauce and tender chicken, this recipe will be a winner.

 close up shot of Creamy Bowtie Pasta on a plate